SeLite/SeLite.github.io/JavascriptComplex.md

    Components.utils.import( "chrome://selite-misc/content/SeLiteMisc.js" );
 ```

 However, that would flood the client's namespace with no obvious benefit.
-It would also goe against [JavascriptEssential](JavascriptEssential) > [Prevent name conflicts](JavascriptEssential#prevent-name-conflicts).
+It would also go against [JavascriptEssential](JavascriptEssential) > [Prevent name conflicts](JavascriptEssential#prevent-name-conflicts).

 ### Dependent Javascript code modules ###
 A Javascript code module can depend on one or more other code modules.
 If the dependent functionality is optional, wrap any respective code, e.g. calls to `Components.utils.import()`, in a `try{..}` statement, so that clients can still use the essential functionality even without the optional module.

 Also, two or more Javascript code modules can depend on each other cyclically.
-That can be 'permanent' (for essential functionality), each one requiring the other(s), or optional (for some functionality only).
+That can be required (for essential functionality), each one requiring the other(s), or optional (for some functionality only).
 Make sure a code module defines `EXPORTED_SYMBOLS` and any symbols required by its cyclic dependent code module(s) before it loads those dependants via `Components.utils.import()`.
 See sources of `SeLiteSettings` and `SeLiteData.Storage`.
 TODO links.

 ## CommonJS modules in the future ##
 This is a new approach to Javascript modules - [CommonJS](http://wiki.commonjs.org/wiki/Modules/1.1).
 Firefox offers it for add-ons, but it documented it only in December 2013 (at [Module structure of the SDK](https://developer.mozilla.org/en-US/Add-ons/SDK/Guides/Module_structure_of_the_SDK)).